Skip to main content

 The above command will create an RSA private key for you.

-1. You have to prepare a the CSR( Certificate Signing Request) configurations, here you put all the important vault DNS
+1. You have to prepare the CSR( Certificate Signing Request) configurations, here you put all the important vault DNS

 cat > vault-csr.conf <<EOF